 - That last point is unneeded-it's plausible that, without much of a change in the brain, the human race could have good improvisational composing skills as well.

+The skills needed in such a culture are similar to those used in church meetings.Consider the singing of contemporary hymns in Christian churches that put lyrics on a projector instead of placing song books behind seats (as churches using traditional hymns do) or giving people song books to take home (as Jehovah's Witnesses do).
 These contemporary hymns are fairly repetitive, where the melody of two or four measures repeats twice to teach the melody and chord progression to the audience.
 The rhythm can be guessed from the lyrics, and the melody can be guessed from the rhythm and chord progression, in much the same way as jazz improvisation.
 The chorus and especially the middle eight are even more repetitive to let the audience join in.

 This page has not been indexed.
 Please choose a satisfying and delicious index page to put it on.